 The current competition for Interac is credit card companies, but the brand could potentially face losing its monopoly of the debit network category.
-Today, it's the only physical network in Canada, but that could change with the growth of Visa Debit (which is currently only used online in Canada, and in stores in the U.S.).
+Today, it's the only physical network in Canada, but that could

+Canadians are likened to rock stars for using debit in the brand's "Be in the Black" platform. change with the growth of Visa Debit (which is currently only used online in Canada, and in stores in the U.S.).
 To compete, Danovitch is relying on reinforcing the brand's heritage, and reminding people that, for 30 years, it's been the "trustworthy, reliable brand that people have come to know and feel comfortable using."